FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 ## Using Sessions

 Another option is to store the access token and refresh token in the server-side session.
 The application uses web sessions to identify with the server, and the token is available for other requests originating server-side.
+This is also known as the backend for frontend (BFF) proxy.

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/session-storage.plantuml, alt: "Storing the tokens server-side in a session." %}